bbranquinho/skip-the-dishes/README.md

 ## 1. Requirements

-Requirements that should be installed to run the project:
+Requirements to run this project:

     1. Docker 17.12
     2. Docker-compose 1.18